CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

 sidebar_position: 4
 ---

-# Example 3 Working with technology
+# Example 3 Working with Technology

 How to add a hierarchical object such as Operation Routing or Bill Of Material using ProcessForce API

 ---

-## Short information about Hierarchical data in PF Technology
+**Short Information about Hierarchical Data in ProcessForce Technology**

 When adding Operations to a Resource, you have to: